 As the children return to their Outdoor Classroom they become aware of the multiple provocations set out on the picnic tables and log stumps with the purpose to provoke further thought or predictions into the topic of study for the day.
 They serve as an introduction to, or a continuation of, a unit of study that has arisen from the student’s interests.
 Since stewardship is central to our school mission, many projects have a driving question or questions that strive to fulfill a community need.
 These studies take advantage of the people, the resources, the seasons and the landscape around us.
 Throughout the course of the year, these place-based units of study touch upon three essential questions; How do animals work?
 How do plants work?
 How does the world work?

 It has already been a packed morning of learning, conversation, trial-and-error, fresh air, and inquiry.
-For the remainder of the morning, students look forward to indoor lunch with Upper Primary friends, and another block of unstructured play on the Sport Court - chalk drawing, Four Square, fairy houses under the trees, and worm searching are frequent favorites.
+For the remainder of the morning, students look forward to indoor lunch with younger friends returning from Forest School, and another block of unstructured play on the Sport Court- chalk drawing, Four Square, fairy houses under the trees, and worm searching are frequent favorites.

 Feeding our creative souls are first on the agenda for the afternoon.
 For the Foxes, this looks like walking over to the two Ateliers - the Art Studio and the Loose Parts Workshop.
-Here our youngest Primary School students provide leadership to the oldest Nature Preschoolers.
+Here our youngest Primary School students provide leadership to the full-day Forest Kindergarteners.
 Together, they collaborate on creative endeavors and tap into new interests that may provide further inspiration for ongoing project work.
 For our Bobcats, they attend a different Enrichment class each day of the week such as art, science, tinkering or world languages.

 Alas, this very busy day isn't over yet for our 1st - 2nd graders.
-They return from Enrichment to find their teachers, along with the Upper Primary teacher, eagerly waiting for them to jump into the week's Facilitator-Initiated Learning.
-This last hour of the day provides students in 1st - 6th grade time to learn together around common interests in the maths and humanities.
-The three teachers plan lessons to meet the needs and expressed interests of the students in areas such as creative writing, current events, open ended math inquires, etc. Students choose a topic for the week and participate in teacher-developed lessons.
+They return from Enrichment to find their teachers, along with the Upper Primary teacher, eagerly waiting for them to jump into the day's Peer Collaboration and Coaching session.
+This last hour of the day provides Primary students time to work together around common interests in the maths and humanities, time to share progress made on their long-range projects and get suggestions for next steps, time to discuss the latest chapter in their book club book, as well as time to provide feedback within their writers' group.

 Rounding out the day is Closing Meeting, a time to reflect on the day and for each student to share his/her ‘Rose, Bud and Thorn,' a favorite moment, a least favorite moment, and hopes for the next day.